Joao-Peterson/talkon/README.md

 ## TODO

-- when resizing to shrink, the panels are dont move accordingly
+- when resizing, add event and refresh whole window
+- add refreshing to window only when focusing on it